8 Things to consider when choosing a transfer university in the US

 3. Size of school

-Kings host schools, such as Pine Manor College, are generally considered very small.
-There are about 400 students.
+Some of Kings partner schools, such as Fisher College in Boston or Southern Oregon University in Oregon, are generally considered very small.
+There are about 1,500 students.
 The average class size is about 15 students.
 A school is considered small if there are less than 2,000 students.
 Boston College is a medium size school.
 A medium size school is one with 2,000-15,000.
 A large school has more than 15,000 students, such as the University of Wisconsin–Madison.
 In addition to the overall size of the school, it’s important to think about class size.
 Some schools have giant lecture halls with 200+ students, while others have small, discussion-based courses with about 20 students.

 4. Location: Rural, Suburban or Urban